ome-zarr-models/ome-zarr-book/README.md

 ### Development

-This book is built using [Jupyter Book](https://next.jupyterbook.org/).This book is built using [Jupyter Book](https://next.jupyterbook.org/).
+This book is built using [Jupyter Book](https://next.jupyterbook.org/).
 To develop the book, it's recommended to use `uv`.
 Run `uv run jupyter lab` to start Jupyter, and then navigate to the `book` directory.
 Then right-click on one of the chapter's `.md` files and select "Open With" > "Jupytext Notebook".